Discover Why Taipei is the #1 Place to Learn Chinese This Year

 This puts off a lot of foreigners who want to begin learning Mandarin (it didn’t put our summer camp students off, check out their story with us below).

-Learning Chinese in Taiwan may just be the perfect solution to this.
+Learning Chinese in Taipei may just be the perfect solution to this.

-With aspects of both traditional China and a heavy western and Japanese influence, Taiwan attracts many who want to learn Chinese with its foreigner friendly vibes and first-class language courses.
+With aspects of both traditional China and a heavy Western and Japanese influence, Taipei attracts many who want to learn Chinese with its foreigner-friendly vibes and first-class language courses.

-Here’s why you too should learn Chinese in Taiwan.
+Here’s why you too should learn Chinese in Taipei.

 Traditional Chinese Characters

-Studying Mandarin in Taiwan will be unlike studying Chinese anywhere else.
+Studying Mandarin in Taipei will be unlike studying Chinese anywhere else.

 Travel from North to South and you’d think they’re speaking a different language entirely!

-However, in Taiwan, you just have one dialect to deal with.
+However, in Taipei, and neighbouring cities like Taichung, Tainan and Kaohsiung, you just have one dialect to deal with.

 If you’re feeling adventurous or have a particular interest in languages, you can also give learning Taiwanese (Taiyu/Daigi) a go.